danielmackay/MvcAsync/README.md

 *cons*

 - Server sends HTML.
 More data sent than needed.
 - Couples presentation with data.
-Restricts data from being re-used
+Restricts data from being re-used.

 ###Unobtrusive AJAX with jQuery
 *pros*

-- Only JSON data sent over the wire
+- Only JSON data sent over the wire.
+This makes the payload as small as possible.
 - Easy to implement
-- Good for simple scenarios
+- Quick win for simple scenarios

 *cons*